talos/nypd-crash-data-bandaid/README.md

     cd nypd-crash-data-bandaid/
     ./download.sh

-You will now be graced with a folder, named in the format YYYYMM, with borough-by-borough crash data as a CSV.
+You will now be graced with a folder inside `data/`, named in the format `YYYYMM`, with borough-by-borough crash data as a CSV.

 If you have already downloaded the data currently on the site, the script will bow out gracefully and tell you there is no new data.
 The